Towelie/linux-ai-host-anomaly/README.md

 - Support **contain / escalate decisions**

 **Limitations:**
-No memory analysis, no forensic timelines, no lateral movement detection.
+No memory analysis, no forensic timelines, no lateral movement attribution.

 ---